soft-eng-practicum/softdev2-resources/content/student/chapter-requirements/_index.md

 {{% fragment %}} <p align='left'> * Usually the first attempt for the description of the requirements <br>
 * Includes services and constraints of the system <br>
 * Given in natural language or diagrams <br>
-* Readable by everybody <br>
+* Readable by everybody, i.e. understandable by the user <br>
 * Serve business objectives <br>
 </p> {{% /fragment %}}

 {{% fragment %}} <p align='left'> <em>Example of User requirement:</em> <br>
-As a user who found a new job announcement, I want to add a new position to the website so s/he can start working on doing the initial research and apply to it.
+As a user who found a new job announcement, I want to add a new position to the website so s/he can start working on doing the initial research and apply to it.</p>
 {{% /fragment %}}

 ---